-In 1997 I moved back to Argentina to start a career in software engineering in a small web startup.
-They were in such a small office in the outskirts of Buenos Aires, that my boss told me to go to the phone company, and get a new phone line installed at home.
-Then she gave me a US Robotics 56K dial-up modem, got me a subscription to an Internet Service Provider, and with those I worked from home for the first few months.
-I would only go to the office on Monday mornings for regular coordination, and on other occassions randomly, usually during team events.
+In 1997, I moved back to Argentina to start a career in software engineering in a small web startup.
+They were in such a small office in the outskirts of Buenos Aires that my boss told me to go to the phone company, and get a new phone line installed at home.
+Then she gave me a US Robotics 56K dial-up modem, got me a subscription to an Internet Service Provider, and with those, I worked from home for the first few months.
+I would only go to the office on Monday mornings for regular coordination, and on other occasions randomly, usually during team events.
 The company paid for both the phone line and the ISP.

 I used a Pentium-powered laptop running Windows 95 I brought from Switzerland, initially without an external keyboard, display, or mouse.
 For live coordination, there was good old e-mail (thanks to Outlook Express), and at some point we started using ICQ for chat.
 To operate on our server remotely (located in the USA), starting with Windows 2000 we used Terminal Services.
 I do not remember what we used to operate our older NT 4 server, maybe Citrix.